 Rather than relying on human editors to select the articles users see, Google News uses algorithms to analyze hundreds of different factors to identify and organize the stories from a variety of trusted publishers (including press release distribution services).

 The Google News Publisher Help Center says that ranking in Google News is determined algorithmically by these factors:

-- Originality of content
+- Relevance of content.

-- User preferences for topics or publishers…”
+- User preferences for topics or publishers.

 So, how do you optimize your news content for visibility and traffic today?

-Well, the first step in Google News optimization is conducting keyword research to find 85% of the news search terms that people are likely to use.
+The first step in Google News optimization is conducting keyword research to find 85% of the news search terms that people are likely to use.
 How do you do that?

 Raise your hand if you’ve already guessed that these terms are listed in order of their relative popularity.

 Why does keyword research only find 85% of the news search terms that people are likely to use?
 Because 15% of searches Google sees every day are new – and keyword research tools can’t predict tomorrow’s news.